Usage¶

 equal to the number of cores on the system.
 The number of threads can explicitly be controlled by a

-few command line options.
-The most straightforward way of changing the number of threads is with the
+few environment variables or command line options.
+The most straightforward ways of changing the

 command line option.
-It takes an explicit number of threads.
-Alternatively it can
+Both take an explicit number of threads.
+They also support the special values

 (the default, use one thread per core) or all